- Models are placeholders for a set of revisions.

 - Web browser: A browser with WebGL2 support, for example, Google Chrome or Mozilla Firefox

-- Operating system: Windows, MacOS, Linux
+- Operating system: Windows, macOS, Linux

 iOS and Android devices are also supported for viewing 3D models.

-- Processor (CPU): Intel i5 or i7 Core series, AMD Ryzen 7000 series, or similar
+- Processor (CPU): Intel Core i5 or i7, AMD Ryzen 5/7 series, or similar

 - Memory (RAM): 16 GB minimum, 32 GB recommended